-14.10.1 Fall Parent Conference/Goal Setting Days
+14.10.1 Beginning of the Year Parent Goal Setting Meeting Days

-Fall parent conference/goal setting days shall be scheduled during the nine (9) school days during the last week of September and the first week in October of each school year.
-The nine (9) days shall be adjusted days as defined in Section 14.7.
+Beginning of the Year parent goal setting meeting days will be scheduled during the nine (9) adjusted days no sooner than the first full six weeks of the academic school year.
+The nine (9) days will be adjusted days as defined in Section 14.7.
+For purposes of this section, a full week counts as 4 or more student days.

-Unit members shall prepare for and participate in a face-to-face goal setting meeting with each parent, unless the parent requests a telephone conference meeting.
-At each goal setting conference, unit members shall share with parents the District provided grade level common core standards, the grade level writing anchor paper, and an online, computer scored diagnostic assessment.
-A concept illustrating a parent conference/goal meeting is attached as Appendix K. As an element of the Fall Parent Conference/Goal Setting days, the District shall not require unit members to prepare formal student report cards or student progress reports.
+Unit members will participate in an in-person goal setting meeting with each parent, unless the parent requests a virtual or telephone conference meeting.
+At each goal setting meeting, unit members will provide parents the District provided grade level common core standards, the grade level writing anchor paper, and/or an online computer scored diagnostic assessment and an opportunity for collaborative parent input.
+Appendix K illustrates a conceptual outline for the parent goal setting meeting.
+As an element of the Beginning of the Year Parent Goal Setting Meeting days, the District will not require unit members to prepare formal student report cards or student progress reports.